Laboratory for analysis and expertise

 5200 m² laboratory + 99% of services are provided in-house

-The surface of a material is a vulnerable zone where numerous interactions with its environment take place.
-Its specific characteristics determine the overall performance of materials.
-It can have an impact on the reliability and strength of a product in the event of failure (corrosion, wear, adhesion, friction, etc.).
+A material’s surface is a vulnerable area where many interactions with its environment take place.
+Through its specific characteristics, it determines the overall performance of materials.
+It can affect a product’s reliability and strength in the event of failures (corrosion, wear, adhesion, friction, etc.).

-Furthermore, whatever the manufacturing process, the surface is not perfectly smooth.
-This can depend on various factors such as the machining method, the tools used and the materials.
-These materials have many irregularities that can be called defects.
-Together, these surface defects constitute roughness.
+Moreover, regardless of the manufacturing process, the surface is not perfectly smooth.
+In fact, this can depend on various factors such as the machining method, the tools used, and the materials.
+These materials present many irregularities that can be called defects.
+The sum of these surface defects constitutes roughness.

 What is surface roughness?

-Surface roughness is an analysis of the irregularity of a material's surface.
-This surface analysis refers to the quantity and height of asperities and deviations from an ideally smooth surface.
+Surface roughness is an analysis of the irregularity of a material’s surface.
+This surface analysis refers to the amount and height of asperities and deviations from an ideal smooth surface.
 It is measured in micrometers (μm) or angstroms (Å).

 Surface roughness and its characteristics

-Surface roughness describes the state of the surface of a material and can be divided into three aspects:
+Surface roughness describes the state of a material’s surface and is divided into three aspects:.

-Ripples: surface structure with longer intervals of irregularities.
+Waviness: surface structure with longer intervals of irregularities

 A smooth surface is considered to have low roughness, while a very irregular surface has high roughness.
-Understanding roughness through surface roughness measurement is useful in the design and production of various objects, from microelectronics to automotive parts.
+Understanding roughness through a surface roughness measurement is useful in the design and production of a wide range of objects, from microelectronics to automotive parts.

-Why analyse the surface roughness of your materials?
+Why analyze the surface roughness of your materials?

-Analysing roughness enables the surface of a material or part to be assessed
+Analyzing roughness makes it possible to assess the surface of a material or part

-Surface roughness can affect friction, adhesion, reflection of light from the surface, wear resistance and even electrical and thermal conductivity.
+Surface roughness can affect friction, adhesion and light reflection on the surface, wear resistance, and even electrical and thermal conductivity.

-Too much roughness can lead to premature wear or damage to parts, while too little roughness can cause slippage or loss of adhesion.
+Excessive roughness can lead to premature wear or damage to parts, while insufficient roughness can cause slipping or loss of grip.

-Controlling surface roughness helps to ensure the quality and durability of finished products, as well as their compatibility with other parts.
-Advances in surface measurement and treatment technology have greatly improved the accuracy and reproducibility of roughness results.
+Controlling surface roughness helps ensure the quality and durability of finished products, as well as their compatibility with other parts.
+Advances in measurement technology and surface treatment have made it possible to significantly improve the accuracy and repeatability of roughness results.

 Materials concerned by surface roughness measurement

-Surface roughness is particularly important for metals, medical devices, ceramics, plastics and composites, as well as natural materials such as wood and stone.
+Surface roughness is particularly important for metals, medical devices, ceramics, plastics, composites, as well as natural materials such as wood and stone.

-Our solutions: FILAB can help you measure surface roughness using its state-of-the-art equipment
+Our solutions: FILAB supports you in surface roughness measurement with state-of-the-art equipment

 our services